Reactor License Renewal Process

 Generic Environmental Impact Statement

-The Generic Environmental Impact Statement (GEIS) examines the possible environmental impacts that could occur as a result of renewing any commercial nuclear power plant license and, to the extent possible, establishes the bounds and significance of these potential impacts.
-For each type of environmental impact, the GEIS attempts to establish generic findings covering as many plants as possible.
-While plant- and site-specific information is used in developing an envelope of generic findings, the NRC does not intend for the GEIS to be a compilation of individual plant environmental impact statements.
+The 2013 Generic Environmental Impact Statement (GEIS) examines the possible environmental impacts that could occur as a result of renewing any commercial nuclear power plant license and, to the extent possible, establishes the bounds and significance of these potential impacts.
+For each type of environmental impact, the GEIS establishes generic findings covering as many nuclear power plants as possible.
+While plant- and site-specific information is used in developing an envelope of generic findings, the NRC does not intend for the 2013 GEIS to be a compilation of individual plant environmental impact statements.
 Instead, this report may be incorporated, by an applicant, into a license renewal application environmental report.
-The GEIS makes maximum use of environmental and safety documentation from original licensing proceedings and information from state and Federal regulatory agencies, the nuclear utility industry, the open literature, operating experience, and professional contacts.
-It allows the applicant to concentrate on those impacts that must be evaluated on a plant-specific basis.
-Information provided on the plant-specific issues will either disposition the issue as not applicable or present an analysis of the issue using site-specific information.
-Mitigation and alternatives to reduce adverse impacts must also be discussed.
-This approach, the use of a generic environmental impact statement with a plant-specific supplement, improves the efficiency of the licensing process for licensees and the NRC.
+The 2013 GEIS makes maximum use of environmental and safety documentation from original licensing proceedings and information from state and Federal regulatory agencies, the nuclear utility industry, the open literature, operating experience, and professional contacts.
+Further, the 2013 GEIS incorporates lessons learned and knowledge gained from license renewal environmental reviews conducted by the NRC since issuance of the 1996 GEIS.
+The use of a GEIS allows the applicant and the NRC staff to concentrate on those environmental issues that have potential impacts that must be evaluated on a plant-specific basis.
+Information provided on the plant-specific issues will either disposition the issue as not applicable or present an analysis of the potential impacts associated with the issue using site-specific information.
+Where adverse impacts are identified, mitigation and alternatives to reduce adverse impacts must also be discussed.
+This approach, the use of a generic environmental impact statement with a plant-specific supplement, improves the efficiency and focus of the environmental review process for licensees and the NRC.

-A scoping process is conducted to define the proposed action, to determine the scope of the EIS, and to identify the significant issues to be analyzed in depth.
+At the start of an environmental review, a scoping process is conducted to define the proposed action, to determine the scope of an EIS, and to identify any significant issues to be analyzed in depth.
 A public scoping meeting is held near the nuclear plant seeking license renewal.
 Based on this process and the staff's independent review, the NRC will issue a preliminary recommendation on the acceptability of a license renewal action with regard to environmental impact.
-A draft plant-specific supplement to the GEIS is released for public comment and a public meeting is then held to discuss the findings.
+A draft plant-specific supplement to the GEIS is issued for public comment and a public meeting is then held to discuss the NRC's findings.
 After comments are addressed, the NRC publishes a final plant-specific supplement to the GEIS and provides a final recommendation regarding the license renewal application to the Commission.
-Transcripts of environmental scoping meetings and public meeting on the draft supplements related to license renewal are available through the NRC Public Document Room.
+Transcripts of environmental scoping meetings and public meeting on the draft supplements related to license renewal are available through the NRC Public Document Room

 It is expected that the NRC staff will complete its review of the application within 30 months from receipt if a hearing is required or within 22 months from receipt if no hearing is required.
 A nuclear power plant licensee may apply for a license renewal as early as 20 years before the expiration of its current license.